Kenny Hendrick: Busch Series

 Hendrick made his Busch Series debut in 2003, when he ran a hodgepodge of entries.
 He made his debut at Gateway, where he started thirtieth for the Stanton Barrett Racing operation.
 He ran a solid race and came home 21st.
 He did a start and park race for GIC-Mixon Motorsports at Nazareth, before doing another start and park at Dover for Rick Allen.
 Hendrick would return then to the Stanton Barrett Racing for two more 2003 races.
 He was 35th at Nashville and 27th at Kentucky.

 Hendrick was tapped to drive the first Keller Racing vehicles in 2004, a team that ran a ten-race schedule.
 The new team struggled.
 Hendrick only qualified for six races and his best finish was an 18th at Kentucky.
 The Kentucky race was the only one that Hendrick finished.
 He was released, and he would only compete in one more series race.
 It, too, came in 2004, when he drove the Ware Racing Enterprises Dodge to a 42nd-place finish in the fall Dover race.

-He returned in 2008 at Mexico driving a second Stanton Barrett Motorsports car in place of Stan Barrett who was originally meant to race for the team.
+Hendrick returned in 2008 at Mexico driving a second Stanton Barrett Motorsports car in place of Stan Barrett who was originally meant to race for the team.
 He qualified and finished 38th after pulling in with handling issues.
 He then drove at Richmond replacing the injured Larry Gunselman at MSRP Motorsports qualifying fortieth and finishing 43rd after parking the car on lap 6.
 He made a second start for Stanton Barrett at Darlington starting 34th and finishing 36th after parking on lap thirty.

 In 2009, Hendrick drove for Smith-Ganassi Racing, a team that had bought the assets of the shut-down No. 40 team.